 Unlike Arizona, Arkansas will probably be a long shot at the recreational grass with a green light.
-Although support for adult marijuana is growing nationwide, Arkansas residents had to wait more than two years after passing a medical cannabis measure in November 2016 before sales of medicinal herb began.
-This is also a state that tends to lean toward Republican lawmakers: Republicans are less likely to support the legalisation of marijuana.
-This makes the three constitutional amendments a little risky at the moment.
+However, support for adult cannabis is growing nationwide.
+Arkansas residents had to wait more than two years after arranging for cannabis treatment in November 2011 before sales began in 2016.

-For example, the Florida Marijuana Legalization Initiative would authorise the possession of up to 1 ounce of cannabis by residents 21 years and older.
+For example, the Florida Marijuana Legalization Initiative would authorize the possession of up to 1 ounce of cannabis by residents 21 years and older.
 There would also be a home-grown option that would allow up to six plants per home, with no more than three blooms at a time.
-These plants would also have to be in a closed and enclosed space, and could not be sold.
+These plants would also have to be in a closed and enclosed space and could not be sold.

-Florida has already had great success with its medical marijuana program, so recreational legalisation should be considered a blessing for an MSO such as Trulieve Cannabis (OTC: TCNNF).
-Even with a small presence in California, Massachusetts and Connecticut, Trulieve has focused almost all its attention on the Florida market.
+Florida has already had great success with its medical marijuana program, so recreational legalization should be considered a blessing for an MSO such as Trulieve Cannabis (OTC: TCNNF).
+Even with a small presence in California, Massachusetts, and Connecticut, Trulieve has focused almost all its attention on the Florida market.
 Trulieve has opened 39 stores in the state of the sun to date and is one of the few marijuana reserves in North America that is already profitable regularly.

 5. New Jersey